Embry Kidd: Education

 Kidd was born in 1983 in Birmingham, Alabama.
 He attended Emory University on a full-tuition scholarship, graduating in 2005 with a Bachelor of Arts with high honors.
 He then attended the Yale Law School, where he was an editor of The Yale Law Journal and the Yale Journal of Law and Policy, as well as editor-in-chief of the Yale Journal of Law and the Humanities.
 He graduated in 2008 with a Juris Doctor.

 Career

 After law school, Kidd was a law clerk to Judge Roger Gregory of the United States Court of Appeals for the Fourth Circuit from 2008 to 2009.
 From 2009 to 2014, he was an associate at Williams & Connolly in Washington, D.C.
-From 2014 to 2019, he served as an assistant United States attorney in the U.S. Attorney's Office for the Middle District of Florida.
+From 2014 to 2019, he served as an assistant United States attorney in the United States Attorney's Office for the Middle District of Florida.
 From 2022 through 2024, he taught as an adjunct professor at the Florida A&M University College of Law.